 Our dear commander’s death.

 The poem ‘HUSH’D be the camps to-day’ begins with an imperative sentence where the poet requests the soldiers to be silent in the camps for their captain is dead.
 It is in a way sound like a poet seeking them for silent mourning.
-He further asks the soldiers to drape the ‘war-worn weapons,’ which indicates the end of civil war which preceded Lincoln’s death.
+He further asks the soldiers to drape the ‘war-worn weapons,’ which indicates the end of the civil war which preceded Lincoln’s death.
 The final line employs the paradox for the poet invites the retiring soldiers ‘to celebrate’ their commander’s death, which is indicative of the poet’s contentment despite the loss of Abraham Lincoln.

 No more for him life’s stormy conflicts,